Kallymbenga/Challenge_02/README.md

 ---

 ## Technologies
-For this project I will be using Python as programming language
+For this project I used Python as programming language We import;
+sys :to let us access a specific parameters and functions fire:for the command line interface
+questionary: for interactive user prompt and dialogs

 ---